 This happens all too often.

-And we call it as my friend Greg Jarrett, who joins us now calls it, Testa lying.
+And we call it, as my friend Greg Jarrett, who joins us now, calls it, TESSA lying.

-Also with us, Andy McCarthy, Fox News contributor, columnist National Review, former, by the way, assistant U.S. attorney for the Southern District of New York, uh, welcome both of you.
+Also with us, Andy McCarthy, Fox News contributor, Columnist National Review, former, by the way, assistant U.S. attorney for the Southern District of New York.

-Um, how do you trust a guy when you're bribing him with a uh get out of jail free card in that particular case?
+How do you trust a guy when you're bribing him with a get out of jail free card in that particular case?

 Maybe more dramatic, but do you see that happening here?

-Sean, the vital difference between what you just described in terms of of Gravano and what we're dealing with here is that Gravano actually pled guilty to a crime, that is to say, to a scheme to a conspiracy.
+Sean, the vital difference between what you just described in terms of Gravano and what we're dealing with here is that Gravano actually pled guilty to a crime.

-What a prosecutor does in a real criminal case when the prosecutor has an actual conspiracy that he's investigating is he brings the cooperator in, and the cooperator testify uh or allocutes in his guilty plea to the existence of the conspiracy.
+What a prosecutor does in a real criminal case when the prosecutor has an actual conspiracy that he's investigating is he brings the cooperator in and the cooperator testify or allocutes in his guilty plea to the existence of the conspiracy.

 He says, here's the crime that we agreed to commit.

-Uh I was a member of the Gambino family of Cosa Nostra.
+I was a member of the Gambino family at Cosa Nostra.

 Here, what we're dealing with is an investigation of no crime.